 Many real-world networks are featured with dynamic changes, such as new nodes and edges, and modification of the node content.
 Because changes are continuously introduced to the network in a streaming fashion, we refer to such dynamic networks as streaming networks.
 In this paper, we propose a new classification method for streaming networks, namely streaming network node classification (SNOC).
 For streaming networks, the essential challenge is to properly capture the dynamic changes of the node content and node interactions to support node classification.
 While streaming networks are dynamically evolving, for a short temporal period, a subset of salient features are essentially tied to the network content and structures, and therefore can be used to characterize the network for classification.
 To achieve this goal, we propose to carry out streaming network feature selection (SNF) from the network, and use selected features as gauge to classify unlabeled nodes.
 A Laplacian based quality criterion is proposed to guide the node classification, where the Laplacian matrix is generated based on node labels and structures.
 Node classification is achieved by finding the class that results in the minimal gauging value with respect to the selected features.
 By frequently updating the features selected from the network, node classification can quickly adapt to the changes in the network for maximal performance gain.
 Experiments demonstrate that SNOC is able to capture changes in network structures and node content, and outperforms baseline approaches with significant performance gain.

-Guo, T, Chi, L & Zhu, X 2013, 'Graph Hashing and Factorization for Fast Graph Stream Classification', Proceedings of the 22nd ACM international conference on Conference on information & knowledge management CIKM, ACM international conference on Conference on information & knowledge management, ACM, San Francisco, CA, USA, pp. 1607-1612.View/Download from: UTS OPUS or Publisher's site
+Guo, T, Chi, L & Zhu, X 2013, 'Graph Hashing and Factorization for Fast Graph Stream Classification', Proceedings of the 22nd ACM international conference on Conference on information & knowledge management CIKM, ACM international conference on Conference on information & knowledge management, ACM, San Francisco, CA, USA, pp. 1607-1612.View/Download from: Publisher's site

 Graph stream classification concerns building learning models from continuously growing graph data, in which an essential step is to explore subgraph features to represent graphs for effective learning and classification.
 When representing a graph using subgraph features, all existing methods employ coarse-grained feature representation, which only considers whether or not a subgraph feature appears in the graph.
 In this paper, we propose a fine-grained graph factorization approach for Fast Graph Stream Classification (FGSC).
 Our main idea is to find a set of cliques as feature base to represent each graph as a linear combination of the base cliques.
 To achieve this goal, we decompose each graph into a number of cliques and select discriminative cliques to generate a transfer matrix called Clique Set Matrix (M).
 By using M as the base for formulating graph factorization, each graph is represented in a vector space with each element denoting the degree of the corresponding subgraph feature related to the graph, so existing supervised learning algorithms can be applied to derive learning models for graph classification.